CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 It should be clarified whether IoT devices may be operated in the envisaged operating environment (protection requirements of other systems, data protection).
 IoT devices SHOULD be protected from theft, destruction and manipulation in the environment of use.

-It should be clarified if an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
+It should be clarified whether an IoT device has specific physical environment requirements, such as: As humidity, temperature or energy supply.
 If necessary, complementary infrastructure measures SHOULD be implemented.

 When operating IoT devices with batteries, the regular function test and replacement of the batteries SHOULD be regulated.